eloone/symbol-typer/README.md

 //editable element
 var input = document.getElementById('typer1');
 //define your symbol map
-//this map will replace ':-)' and ':)' by a smiley and '<3' by a heart var symbols = {
+var symbols = {
   smileys : {
+  	//replaces ':-)' and ':)' by a smiley with a space before and after
             unicode : '&#xf118;',
             before : ' ',
             after : ' ',
             replaced : [':-)', ':)']
         },
-  hearts : {
+        //replaces <3 by a heart up to 5 times hearts : {
             unicode : '&#xf004;',
             replaced : '<3',